asgardius/midori-school/README.md

 # Why this game is not available as snap package?

 Ubuntu is the only distro that uses snap intead flatpak.
 Those users can use debian packages instead

+# Is this game compatible with ps5?

+Installing a Linux distro is required for this

 # Why this game uses simple graphics in gameplay, but a lot of details in cutscenes?